 395 Linebrook Rd., the Alvin T. Guilford house (1835) - This house is one of several story-and-one-third cottages constructed in Linebrook in the first half of the 19th century.
 Alvin T. Guilford, who lived here throughout the second half of the 19th century, was a farmer and shoemaker.

 78 Washington Street, the Daniel Haskell House (1835) - The Federal trim and substantial chimneys identify this house as perhaps the earliest of the story-and-one-third 19th century cottages on Linebrook.
-It is uncertain which Daniel Haskell was the owner, Records show that both died of dementia.
+It is uncertain which Daniel Haskell Sr. or Jr. was the owner.
+Records show that both died of dementia.

-66 County Road, the Southside Store (1835) - The South Green also had a grocery store for many years.
+64 County Road, the Southside Store (c.
+1836) - The South Green also had a grocery store for many years.
 Originally known as the Goodhue Grocery, in the 20th Century it was called the South Side Store.
 The store closed in 1980.

 16 Elm Street, the Baker – Tozer house (1835) - Samuel S. Baker, active in real estate, bought the lot at 16 Elm Street and built this house in 1835.
 He sold it to shoemaker William S. Tozer (1804-1860) in 1841.
-The house consists of three combined structures, one having been moved from a different location and added on
+The house is said to be three combined structures, one having been moved from a different location.

-82 County Road, the Brown – Manning house (1835) - The widow Judith Manning and single woman Mary Brown had the house at 82 County Rd. built for them in 1835 (300:61).
+82 County Road, the Brown – Manning house (1835) - The widow Judith Manning and single woman Mary Brown had the house at 82 County Rd. built for them in 1835.
 It remained in the family until the late 19th century.
-The solid fan over the front door is a variation on the fan-shaped windows of Federal-era homes.

 68 County Road, Calvin Locke’s Folly (1836) - Otis Holmes sold this lot to Calvin Locke in 1835 (286:247)., and this impressive Greek Revival house was built a year later.
 The size of the house and the tall Greek columns on the front exceeded his resources such that the house came to be called "Locke's Folly."
 Locke was an overseer in Augustine Heard's lace factory, the Ipswich Manufacturing Company.

-34 North Main Street, the William Pulcifer house (1836) - William Pulcifer was a dry goods storekeeper who built the combination storefront, office and residence building at 34 North Main St. in 1836.
-This Federal- era building is the only brick residence in the Meetinghouse Green Historic District
+34 North Main Street, the William Pulcifer house (1836) - William Pulcifer was a dry goods storekeeper who built the combination storefront, office and residence building at 34 North Main Street in 1836.
+This is the only brick residence in the Meetinghouse Green Historic District.

-10 Woods Lane, the Edward and Eliza Plouff house (1837) - Sanford Peatfield sold this lot to Eliza Plouff, wife of Edward Plouff, Feb 4, 1837.
+10 Woods Lane, the Plouff-Grant house (1837) - Sanford Peatfield sold this lot to Eliza Plouff, wife of Edward Plouff, Feb 4, 1837.
 Plouf purchased and operated the old Farley tannery from 1849 to 1863.
-Their sons John W, and Edward Plouff Jr. both were sent to the front during the Civil War.
+The house is named for Joshua B. Grant, who provided tanning supplies to

 31 Jeffreys Neck Road, the Nathaniel Scott house (1838) - The Treadwell family operated a farm at this location for nearly two hundred years.
 Nathaniel Scott succeeded and built this house in 1838.
 The residence features original fireplaces, ovens, beams, moldings and flooring.

-11 South Village Green, the Gables (1838) - This house was designed by mathematician David Baker as an upscale lodging for lawyers in town for the Ipswich court.
+11 South Village Green, the Gables (1838), David Baker - This house was designed by mathematician David Baker as an upscale lodging for lawyers in town for the Ipswich court.
 He was unable to repay the money he borrowed from Augustine Heard, who took possession.
 In the 1920's Nellie Huckins purchased the house and ran the Gables Tea Room.

 2 Jeffreys Neck Road, the Merrill-Kimball house (1839) - Abigail Holland sold Ezra Merrill, a mariner, 3/4 of an acre in 1839 and he built the present house shortly thereafter.
 The house was conveyed to his daughter, Kate M. Kimball, upon his death in 1901 An interesting feature in this house is the presence of an oven on the second floor, suggesting that it may have been a 2-family house.